Dechenyangzom/SWE_CAP2/README.md

 **Explanation**

-This code makes the drone to plant, water, and harvest carrots across the grid, trading for carrot seeds as needed and planting other crops if seeds are insufficient, until the required number of carrots is collected.
+This code makes the drone to plant and harvest carrots across the grid, trading for carrot seeds as needed and planting other crops if seeds are insufficient, until the required number of carrots is collected.